hasura/engine-plugin-caching/tests/README.md

 ## Testing

-1. Run `npm run dev` in the root of this repository to start the plugin.
+1. Run `npm start` in the root of this repository to start the plugin.

 2. Run `docker compose up` in this directory.